tbiggsgithub/R_load_ncdf/README.md

 x=1  # Index to the list of files blw.in.11am = raster(flist[x], band=19, varname = "LWGAB")
 ```
-band=19 indicates the time out of 23 bands that you want.
+band=19 indicates the time out of 24 bands that you want.

-Band 19 is 19:00 (7pm) UTC, or 11am Pacific Standard Time.
+Band 19 is 19:00 (7pm) UTC, or 11am PST (12pm PDT).
+11am is approximate time of MODIS Terra overpass (1030am)

 For summer (PDT), 11am PDT is 6pm UTC (18), or band 18